zwhbio2017/clipipe/README.md

 ## Requirements

 ### Software

-All required software and packages are already installed in docker, so there are no more requirements.
+All required software and packages are already installed in the docker, so there are no more requirements.
 You just need to install docker.

 -   docker

 ## Installation